finstack/slate/source/index.html.md

 }
 ```

-Creates a managed bank account.
+Creates a managed bank account or returns the existing bank account if already in the system.

 ### Parameters